MITgcm/MITgcm/doc/contributing/contributing.rst

       each commit should encompass a single conceptual change to the code base, regardless of how many files it touches.
       This will allow the MITgcm maintainers to more easily understand your proposed changes and will expedite the review process.

-When your changes are tested and documented, continue on to step #7, but read all of step #7 and #8 before proceeding;
+When your changes are tested and documented, continue on to step #6, but read all of step #6 and #7 before proceeding;
-you might want to do an optional “bring my development branch up to date” sequence of steps before step #7.
+you might want to do an optional “bring my development branch up to date” sequence of steps before step #6.

-**7.** Now we “push” our modified branch with committed changes onto the origin remote in the GitHub cloud.
+**6.** Now we “push” our modified branch with committed changes onto the origin remote in the GitHub cloud.
 This effectively updates your GitHub cloud copy of the MITgcm repo to reflect the wonderful changes you are contributing.

 ::

     % git push -u origin «YOUR_NEWBRANCH_NAME»

-Some time might elapse during step #6, as you make and test your edits, during which continuing development occurs in the main MITgcm repository.
+Some time might elapse during step #5, as you make and test your edits, during which continuing development occurs in the main MITgcm repository.
 In contrast with some models that opt for static, major releases, the MITgcm is in a constant state of improvement and development.
 It is very possible that some of your edits occur to files that have also been modified by others.
-Your local clone however will not know anything about any changes that may have occurred to the MITgcm repo in the cloud, which may cause an issue in step #8 below, when one of three things will occur:
+Your local clone however will not know anything about any changes that may have occurred to the MITgcm repo in the cloud, which may cause an issue in step #7 below, when one of three things will occur:

    - the files you have modified in your development have **NOT** been modified in the main repo during this elapsed time,